 The project charter documents certain fundamental aspects, so everyone has a common idea of the upcoming work.
 The phrase “charter” is used to describe any form of activity, such as defining what a team does.
 You may also have a PMO charter outlining the team’s work scope.
 Chartering is a formal project planning activity, and we discuss it in further depth in our Project Management Fundamentals training course.
 Here are the primary components of a project charter as an introduction.

-How To Develop a Robust Project Charter
+How to Create a Project Charter

 FAQs